Migrating from Version 3.2 to Version 4

 It is important that PostgreSQL 10 is already running on your SUSE Manager 3.2 system.
 For more information, see db-migration.adoc.

-During migration, the database on the source system needs to get exported, or dumped.
+During migration, the database on the source system needs to get exported.

-The dump is compressed, and temporarily stored on the target system.
+The database export is compressed, and temporarily stored on the target system.

 The compression is done using